 1. The Balance Sheet: A Snapshot of Financial Health

-Assets: Divided into current and non-current (long-term) assets.
+Assets: These are things your business owns, divided into current and non-current (long-term) assets.

-Balance Sheet Example for Green Wheels Ltd. (an E-Bike Manufacturing Company)
+Example: Balance Sheet for Green Wheels Ltd. (E-Bike Manufacturing Company)

 Current Assets | |